 Your approach to post-game refreshments.
 Need volunteers?
 Who coordinates the schedule?

 What is provided, and what is required (shin guards, shorts, shoes).
 Mention jewelry (especially, no earrings).
 Bring water and a ball.
+Remind parents that there are free cleats available at the Cleat Closet.

 Strive to distribute playing time as evenly as possible, and try players in every position at least once — and stick to it.
 What you’re offering your players now pays dividends years down the road.
 As coaches, we commit to our players’ long-term growth and development.
 See also “Why (and How) I Script Substitutions”.